CodeSmile-0000011110110111/LunyScript-Plan/pages/Ideas.md

 - Telemetry
-	- Can we use GoatCounter to submit (runtime) telemetry of Luny usage?
+	- Can we use GoatCounter to gather (runtime) telemetry of Luny usage?